in London and online

 “Out of your vulnerabilities will come your strength”

-I am an experienced and BACP registered psychodynamic counsellor.
-My background is in psychology and mental health.
-For over 9 years, I have worked in different NHS secondary care mental health settings, including an inpatient psychiatric unit, crisis service, and a recovery-focused community project, where I have worked with clients individually and in groups, helping them achieve their recovery goals.
+My previous background is in psychology and mental health.
+For 10 years, I have worked in different NHS mental health settings (including an inpatient psychiatric unit, crisis service, and a recovery-rehabilitation service) where I have worked with clients therapeutically individually and in groups, helping them achieve their recovery goals.

 BSc (hons) Psychology